-You can access your grids in the Pages section of the Builder.
-There you can either add a new grid or select a page with an existing grid view.
-There you can select and edit any grid view in the page preview.
+To access your grids, navigate to the Pages section of the Builder.
+From there, you have the option to add a new grid or select a page that already has a grid view.

 The grid settings have the following sections:

-- Column: choose which columns and links to display on your grid.
+Add Columns: Choose which columns and links to display on your grid.

 The following sections are available in the Source settings:

 The Settings section is where you will find the settings for your grid to manage how elements of your grid will behave.

 The Options section contains four features that you can enable to customize your Grid view:

-- Exporting: This adds a link above the grid and allows the user to export all the data from the grid into either a CSV, JSON or TXT format.
+Exporting: This adds a link above the grid and allows the user to export all the data from the grid into either a CSV, JSON, or TXT format.

-- Inline Editing: This allows the user to edit each field directly from the grid, without utilizing a form view.
+Inline Editing: This allows the user to edit each field directly from the grid, without utilizing a form view.

-- Hide Empty Columns: Enabling this feature will hide all columns that are empty from the grid view.
+Hide Empty Columns: Enabling this feature will hide all columns that are empty from the grid view.

 Empty Grid Text

-By default this will show “No Data.”
+By default, this will show “No Data.”
 Add your own text here to add custom text for empty grids.

 To add column summaries click the “Add Summary” button.
 Then add a title for your summary and select the summary type.
 By default the title is “Total” and any label you add will be placed in a left column if available.

-- Set how many records to display at a time: grids can be set to show 10, 25, 50, or 100 records at a time.
+Set how many records to display at a time: Grids can be set to show 10, 25, 50, or 100 records at a time.

-- Repeat pagination controls below the view: this will show the buttons to navigate to different grid pages at the bottom of the grid as well.
+Repeat pagination controls below the view: This will show the buttons to navigate to different grid pages at the bottom of the grid as well.

 Here's an example of a grid displaying pagination links in the top right:

-Selecting this option will prevent users from filtering the records in the grid view on the Live App.
+Don't allow records to be filtered: Selecting this option will prevent users from filtering the records in the grid view in the Live App.

-Enabling this option allows users to add custom filters in your grid when they access your app.
+Allow users to add custom filters: Enabling this option allows users to add custom filters in your grid when they access your app.
 Users will be able to select which field and criteria they want to filter by.

+By clicking on the filter menu links, the records will be filtered based on the rules that you have established.
 The user can then click on the menu links to automatically filter the records.

 Title & Description

-- Description: here you can add additional description text that will display below the title
+Description: Here, you can add additional description text that will display below the title.

 The Add Columns section defines which fields will show as columns on the grid.

-In the Connections section you can add fields from connected tables.
+In the Connections section, you can add fields from connected tables.
 To add these fields click on a field or drag it onto the grid preview to add it as a column:

-Learn more about using action links here.
+Tip: Learn more about using action links in our article here.

 To edit a field column, hover over a column in the page preview while editing the view and click the pen icon.